Yeshe Nyingpo Temple Renovation

 July 6, 2019 - Post Renovation

 During that summer, Khandro Semo Lhanzey la entered Mahaparinirvana.
 As her root student, Dungsey Namgay Rinpoche bought stupas for her relics to be enshrined.
-After Semo la 49 days, a Dorsem Lama Chopa Tshok was done and Lamas and Chopons took part to help place the relics and zung inside Semo la's stupa, which is now being displayed in Yehse Nyingpo temple between Shenphen Rinpoche and Sangyum Kusho la's.
+After Semo la 49 days, a Dorsem Lama Chopa Tshok was done and Lamas and Chopons took part to help place the relics and zung inside Semo la's stupa, which was then displayed in Yehse Nyingpo temple between Shenphen Rinpoche and Sangyum Kusho la's.

 Around February of 2020, temperature in the temple was colder than usual so Rinpoche signed a contract with Michael to come and construct a new set of inner windows.
 This helps the climate in the room.